GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This document describes the deployment of the database engine PostgreSQL in a GKE cluster.
-In addition, it discusses the consideration in comparison to a conventional deployment of PostgreSQL on a virtual machine or in Cloud SQL.
+This document describes the deployment of the database engine SQL Server always on in single subnet.

 ## Objectives
-*   Learn to install a Microsoft SQL Server in AO AG configuration using only one subnet
+*   Learn to install a Microsoft SQL Server in AO AG configuration using single subnet.
-*   Understand the architectural considerations of single subnet and multi subnet deployments
+*   Set up a VPC network with a Windows domain controller.
+*   Create two Windows SQL Server VM instances to act as cluster nodes.
+*   Set up an internal load balancer to direct traffic to the active node.
+*   Test the failover operation to verify that the cluster is working.

 ## Costs